 After breakfast end this stunning tour through Portugal and Spain.
 Transfer back to Porto.

 The first stages of this tour are easy and mostly flat.
-Then you cycle in a slight hilly countryside with some short, not too heavy climbs.
+Then you cycle in slightly hilly countryside with some short, not too heavy climbs.
 On day 4 there is a stretch with a steep climb along a rocky trail and you will have to push up your bike (more a level 3).
 The daily distances are short and therefore you will have time to stop for a rest at interesting points along the route and to enjoy Portugal’s fantastic coast or countryside, or taking some time off to explore Portuguese & Spanish towns and discover local culture and fine food.

 Daily Km: min.
 30,2 km / 18,7 mi – max.
 47,9 km / 29,7 mi

 Total km: 240,6 km / 150 miles

 Every Monday from 1st March to 30th November 2022.
 Upon request and with supplement (minimum 2-3 people) it is possible to start on another day.

 2 or more people (solo traveller upon request)